B-cell precursor ALL is a clonal, malignant disease involving blast cells that express antigens such as CD192

 • CAR T-cell therapy engineers a patient’s own T cells, enabling them to target and kill malignant B cells such as B-cell ALL2,4

-TECARTUS is a single-infusion, autologous cellular therapy designed for patients with R/R B-cell precursor ALL, a CD19-expressing malignancy with a high circulating tumor burden1,2,5
+TECARTUS is an autologous cellular therapy designed for R/R B-cell ALL, a CD19-expressing B-cell malignancy that contains leukemic blasts1,2

-1. Target Binding Domain—binds to CD19 on the surface of B cells
+1. Target Binding Domain—binds to CD19 on the surface of B cells1

-• CD28, the co-stimulatory domain in TECARTUS, augments T-cell receptor signaling to drive cytokine production and T-cell proliferation
+• CD28 and CD3-ζ, the co-stimulatory domains in TECARTUS, augment T-cell receptor signaling to drive cytokine production and T-cell proliferation

 TECARTUS binds to CD19-expressing cancer cells and normal B cells1